Henry M. Duffield: Post American Civil War career

-On returning from the army Duffield began the study of law, and in April 1865 he was admitted to the bar.
+On returning from the army, Duffield began the study of law, and in April 1865, he was admitted to the bar.
 He formed a partnership with his brother, D. Bethune Duffield, which continued until 1876.
 He was attorney for the Board of Education of Detroit from 1867 to 1871.
 While in this position he carried to a successful termination suits brought to recover from the County Treasurer, moneys received from fines in the municipal courts.
-Under provision of the Michigan State Constitution these funds were required to be applied to the support of a public library, but had been diverted to the payment of expenses of the courts and to other uses.
+Under provision of the Michigan State Constitution, these funds were required to be applied to the support of a public library, but had been diverted to the payment of expenses of the courts and to other uses.
 Their recovery to the Board laid the foundation for the present public library system of Detroit.

-Starting in 1881 Duffield served two terms as city attorney, represented the city of Detroit in all its litigation during that period.
-Both in his official capacity, and in private practice, he had very many important cases, including, in the latter, the famous Reeder farm escheat cases, and the Stroh-WinsorHudson crooked paper case, in which he defeated the holders of the paper.
+Starting in 1881, Duffield served two terms as city attorney, represented the city of Detroit in all its litigation during that period.
+Both in his official capacity and in private practice, he had many important cases, including, in the latter, the famous Reeder farm escheat cases, and the Stroh-WinsorHudson crooked paper case, in which he defeated the holders of the paper.
 He argued the case against the validity of the Miner Electoral Law, both in the Michigan and United States Supreme Courts, and was also engaged in the Detroit Street Railway cases in the higher United States Courts.
 With the exception of the time spent in service during the Spanish–American War, Duffield continued in his practice.

 Duffield was a supporter of the Republican Party and often involved in politics.
 He was present at many city and county conventions of the party, and for a period of about fifteen years attended every Michigan Republican convention.
 He was Permanent Chairman of the spring Michigan Convention in 1877 and of the fall Convention at Jackson, Michigan in 1880.
 In 1888 he was Chairman of the State Central Committee of the Republican Party and was delegate both to the State and National Conventions.
 He was also Chairman of Michigan's delegation in the Minneapolis Republican Convention in 1892, when he cast the vote of nineteen of the delegates for William McKinley.

-He ran for Congress in 1892 running in the Michigan First District, which at the time was a Detroit based district.
+He ran for Congress in 1892, running in the Michigan First District, which at the time was a Detroit based district.
 He lost to incumbent Democrat J. Logan Chipman.